paulrobello/par_scrape/README.md

 ## Features

 - Web scraping using Selenium or Playwright
-- OpenAI-powered data extraction and formatting
+- AI-powered data extraction and formatting
 - Supports multiple output formats (JSON, Excel, CSV, Markdown)
 - Customizable field extraction
 - Token usage and cost estimation

+## Known Issues
+- Silent mode on windows still shows message about websocket.
+There is no simple way to get rid of this.
+- Providers other than OpenAI have not been tested you millage may vary

 ## Installation